ARtoriouSs/spree-dummy-shop/README.md

 ------------------

 Now it's ready to use, visit ```localhost:3000/admin``` to create products, and configure your shop.
-Keep in mind that checkout will fall if you don't create at least one country and at least one region for it.